-The HPA divides each set into five groups for exposure to radon, plus a set of transit controls, except in the case of charcoal detectors, which have no transit controls.
-These exposures are carried out in the HPA radon exposure chamber, at a constant equilibrium factor, for varying lengths of time.
+PHE divides each set into five groups for exposure to radon, plus a set of transit controls, except in the case of charcoal detectors, which have no transit controls.
+These exposures are carried out in the PHE radon exposure chamber, at a constant equilibrium factor, for varying lengths of time.
 Each exposure includes detectors from every set submitted.

 After exposure of the detectors, they are returned to the originating laboratories, which are not informed what the exposure conditions were.
 They are not informed which of their detectors were exposed together, except in the case of charcoal detectors, which have to be returned immediately after each exposure.

-Each laboratory estimates the radon exposure given to each detector, including the transit detectors, and reports the results to the HPA blind.
-Individual reports will be provided by HPA for participants' own detectors shortly after all results have been received by HPA.
+Each laboratory estimates the radon exposure given to each detector, including the transit detectors, and reports the results to PHE blind.
+Individual reports will be provided by PHE for participants' own detectors shortly after all results have been received by PHE.
 A fuller, comparative report of all results, identified only by code numbers, will be issued once a detailed analysis of all data and information has been completed.

 The new exposure scheme was introduced in 2011 to provide a better measure of the detectors' response across the range of exposures that a laboratory is likely to measure.
 Also an improved performance parameter was introduced to provide a better evaluation in terms of precision and accuracy with seperate rankings for each exposure level.